 How to Clean Hardwood Floors

 Learning how to clean hardwood floors is essential for protecting and maintaining your beautiful investment.
-Since dirt and grime can’t hide on hardwood floors like they can on carpet, cleaning your floors may seem “high maintenance.”
+Since dirt and grime can’t hide on hardwood flooring like they can on carpet, the steps needed to clean wooden floors may seem “high maintenance.”
 However, once you establish your own routine, the best way to clean hardwood flooring won’t seem so difficult.

 Daily Schedule – Dust/Sweep